-If there is not a good distribution of MAC addresses on a port channel, the switch might drop packets even though the port-channel has not reached 100% utilization.
+When there is an improper distribution of MAC addresses on a port channel, the switch can drop packets even though the port-channel has not reached 100% utilization.

-The workaround is to use a different load balancing method (for example, use destination-based forwarding instead of source-based forwarding).
+The workaround is to use a different load-balancing method.
+For example, use destination-based forwarding instead of source-based forwarding.

-If the switch has learned over 4000 MAC addresses, the clear mac address-table dynamic user EXEC command does not clear all of the addresses from the MAC address table.
+When the switch has learned over 4000 MAC addresses, the clear mac addresstable dynamic user EXEC command does not clear all of the addresses from the MAC address table.